wjn911/EM-TDR-Testing/README.md

 #### Feature identification

 Signal based identification:
-- Raw identification of the reflective signals: **Looking for anomalies**
+- Raw identification of the reflective signals: **Looking for anomalies**;
-- Using frequency-spatial resolution relationship: **Looking for consistency cross different frequencies**
+- Using frequency-spatial resolution relationship: **Looking for consistency cross different frequencies**.

+Inversion based identification:
+- LSR (Least-Squared Root)-inversion with out considering attenuation
+- LSR-inversion with attenuation compensation: because we can easily identify the primary multiple reflection, so we can roughly estimate the Q value based on the amplitude changes from entry-reflection to primary multiple.

+For larger features, special resolution is relatively **frequency independent**

+feature size $$(h)$$ is bigger than $$1/4$$ of of max wavelengths $$(\lambda = 1/f)$$: